-- Authors should submit only papers that have been carefully proofread and polished in English Languange
+- Authors should submit only papers that have been carefully proofread and polished in Indonesia Languange

 - The work should not have been published or submitted for publication elsewhere, or extended version of previously published papers in conferences and/or journals.